-Our dust model and methodology, based on complex numbers, are designed to quantify the variance in the emission properties of those grains that are aligned with the magnetic field lines\footnote{To emit polarized thermal emission, dust grains must be aligned with the local magnetic field.
-Not all grains are aligned : it has been proved that grains smaller than $\sim 0.1\,\mu$m are not aligned \citep[e.g.][]{KM95}, while the existence of a population of large, unaligned, possibly carbonaceous, grains remains debated \citep{Chiar2006,DarkDustII,Hensley2023,THEMISII}.} and emit polarized radiation in the far-infrared and submm.
-In Sect.~\ref{sec:hypotheses}, we explicit the assumptions of our model of the dust signal and see in Sect.~\ref{sec:expansion} how these hypotheses allow for an accurate modeling of the polarized signal using complex numbers and the moment expansion.
-In Sect.~\ref{subsec:residuals}, we define the so-called polarization residual maps from which we derive various covariances in Sect.~\ref{sec:covar}.
+Our dust model and methodology, based on complex numbers, are designed to quantify the variance in the emission properties of grains aligned with magnetic field lines\footnote{To emit polarized thermal emission, dust grains must be aligned with the local magnetic field.
+Not all grains are aligned: it has been proven that grains smaller than $\sim 0.1\,\mu$m are not aligned \citep[e.g.,][]{KM95}, while the existence of a population of large, unaligned, possibly carbonaceous grains remains debated \citep{Chiar2006,DarkDustII,Hensley2023,THEMISII}.} which emit polarized radiation in the far-infrared and submm.
+In Sect.~\ref{sec:hypotheses}, we set out the assumptions of our dust signal model and in Sect.~\ref{sec:expansion} we show how these hypotheses enable accurate modeling of the polarized signal using complex numbers and the moment expansion.
+In Sect.~\ref{subsec:residuals}, we define the so-called polarization residual maps, from which we derive various covariances in Sect.~\ref{sec:covar}.
 These covariances are then used to build the predictions of our model in Sect.~\ref{sec:predictions}.